What is the best wood for smoking meat?

 WALNUT: Very Strong Smoke: I like this best when mixed with other lighter woods (like the citrus ones).
 Works well with red meats and big game like elk or moose or bear.

-So… there was the list for wood, lets start the list for meat.
+So… there was the list for wood for your smoker, lets start the list for meat.

-What is the best wood to use for smoking beef?
+What is the best wood to use for smoking pork?